Wouldn't It Be Nice

 "Wouldn't It Be Nice" is a song by the American rock band the Beach Boys and the opening track from their 1966 album Pet Sounds.
 Written by Brian Wilson, Tony Asher, and Mike Love, it is distinguished for its sophisticated Wall of Sound–style arrangement and refined vocal performances, and is regarded among the band's finest songs.
 With its juxtaposition of joyous-sounding music and melancholic lyrics, it is considered a formative work of power pop, and with respect to musical innovation, progressive pop.

-The song may have been inspired by Wilson's infatuation for his sister-in-law.
-Lyrically, the song describes a young couple who feel empowered by their relationship and fantasize about the romantic freedom they would earn once married to each other.
-Like the other tracks on Pet Sounds, it subverted listeners' expectations, as past Beach Boys songs had normally celebrated superficial conceits such as material possessions and casual flings.
+The lyrics describe a young couple who feel empowered by their relationship and fantasize about the romantic freedom they would earn once married to each other.
 Wilson produced the record between January and April 1966 with his band and 16 studio musicians who variously played drums, timpani, glockenspiel, trumpet, saxophones, accordions, guitars, pianos, and upright bass.
 The harp-like instrument heard in the introduction is a 12-string mando-guitar plugged directly into the recording console.
 One section of the song engages in a ritardando, a device that is rarely used in pop music.
 The band struggled to sing the multiple vocal parts to Wilson's satisfaction, and the song ultimately took longer to record than any other track on the album.

 "Wouldn't It Be Nice" was released as a single in July and peaked at number 8 on the Billboard Hot 100.
 It has occasionally appeared in the soundtracks of films such as the 1989 documentary Roger & Me, where it was used to underscore visuals of economic devastation.